danielgtaylor/jpeg-archive/README.md

 ### jpeg-recompress
 Compress JPEGs by re-encoding to the smallest JPEG quality while keeping _perceived_ visual quality the same and by making sure huffman tables are optimized.
 This is a __lossy__ operation, but the images are visually identical and it usually saves 30-70% of the size for JPEGs coming from a digital camera, particularly DSLRs.
 By default all EXIF/IPTC/XMP and color profile metadata is copied over, but this can be disabled to save more space if desired.

+There is no need for the input file to be a JPEG.
+In fact, you can use `jpeg-recompress` as a replacement for `cjpeg` by using PPM input and the `--ppm` option.

 The better the quality of the input image is, the better the output will be.

 Some basic photo-related editing options are available, such as removing fisheye lens distortion.